naoshibaikyu/cyborgresistance/halloween.md

 OniSilver Angry: Our age is of no relevence! **[gets in his battle stance]** Show your face, fearsome foe.

 MYSTERIOUS VOICE: **Kyehehehehe!!** Foolish humans!
-You cannot stand up to the might of my guardians.
+You cannot stand up to the might of me and my minions.

 WitchArrietty: Sure, we can.
 And we can also kick your ass no problem, either.